DennisGoldfarb/PioneerConverter/README.md

     - macOS&nbsp;Intel (x64)
     - Linux (x64)
     - Windows (x64).
 3. **Precompiled binaries** – Zipped binaries are available for Linux, macOS, and Windows.
-Extract them anywhere and, on Linux or macOS, you may need to run `chmod +x /path/to/PioneerConverter` before executing.
+Each archive contains a `bin` directory with the `PioneerConverter` executable and a `lib` directory with its dependencies.
+Extract them anywhere and, on Linux or macOS, you may need to run `chmod +x bin/PioneerConverter` before executing.
 4. **Build from source** – If you prefer to build the tool yourself, follow the steps in the [Build from source](#build-from-source) section below.

 ## Usage